narfman0/ethminer-supervisor/README.rst

 .. image:: https://img.shields.io/travis/narfman0/ethminer-supervisor.svg
         :target: https://travis-ci.org/narfman0/ethminer-supervisor

-WIP Supervise ethminer daemon and restart process or machine when appropriate.
+Supervise ethminer daemon and restart process or machine when appropriate.

 This assumes ethminer was set up using ansible-ethminer, where systemd manages the ethminer.service process.
 This is required, since this is based on parsing